chongyangshi/Goodricke/README.md

 GNU/Goodricke is a reminder scheduling service to help you take care of cleaning days in halls of residence.

-**This is the source code of the site.
-To simply subscribe to the reminder service, please visit [Goodricke](https://goodricke.ebornet.com/).**
+**This is the source code of a legacy service I operated while at York, which was originally hosted [here](https://goodricke.ebornet.com/).**

 ## Deployment